 Rule 100 (required) The defined preprocessor operator shall only be used in one of the two standard forms.

-The compiler will generate an error, indicating a violation of this rule, if the result of expanding a macro in an expression controlling conditional inclusion, results in the defined unary operator.

-Pointers and arrays

-The rules in this section are concerned with pointers and arrays.

-Pointer arithmetic should not be used.

-The compiler will generate an error, indicating a violation of this rule, if the left- or right-hand side of +, -, +=, or -= is an expression of pointer type.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if the result of expanding a macro in an expression controlling conditional inclusion, results in the defined unary operator.
+Pointers and arrays The rules in this section are concerned with pointers and arrays.
+Rule 101 (advisory) Pointer arithmetic should not be used.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if the left- or right-hand side of +, -, +=, or -= is an expression of pointer type.
 Rule 102 (advisory) No more than 2 levels of pointer indirection should be used.

-The compiler will generate an error, indicating a violation of this rule, if any type with more than two levels of indirection is used in a declaration or definition of an object or function.

-Relational operators shall not be applied to pointer types except where both operands are of the same type and point to the same array, structure, or union.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if any type with more than two levels of indirection is used in a declaration or definition of an object or function.
+Rule 103 (required) Relational operators shall not be applied to pointer types except where both operands are of the same type and point to the same array, structure, or union.
+How the rule is checked Violations of this rule are not checked for by the compiler or linker.

 Rule 104 (required) Non-constant pointers to functions shall not be used.

-The compiler will generate an error, indicating a violation of this rule, if an explicit cast of a value to a function pointer type is made, except when casting:

-- constant values - function pointers.

-All the functions pointed to by a single pointer to function shall be identical in the number and type of parameters and the return type.

-The compiler will generate an error, indicating a violation of this rule, if an implicit or explicit cast of a function pointer is made to a different function pointer type.

-The address of an object with automatic storage shall not be assigned to an object which may persist after the object has ceased to exist.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if an explicit cast of a value to a function pointer type is made, except when casting: • constant values • function pointers.
+Rule 105 (required) All the functions pointed to by a single pointer to function shall be identical in the number and type of parameters and the return type.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if an implicit or explicit cast of a function pointer is made to a different function pointer type.
+Rule 106 (required) The address of an object with automatic storage shall not be assigned to an object which may persist after the object has ceased to exist.
+How the rule is checked Violations of this rule are not checked for by the compiler or linker.
+Rule 107 (required) The null pointer shall not be de-referenced.
+How the rule is checked